slac-epics/llrfATCA/README.md

 # llrfATCA
-A Repository for the ATCA LLRF System Development for New Project
+A Repository for the ATCA LLRF System Development for a New Project